 Regarding fish, consider visiting the Monterey Bay Aquarium website --packed with fascinating information about the fish we eat.
-They also produce a handy, printable sustainable fish guide for consumers.
-Its not yet a direct-market relationship with your fisherman, but it's a strong start. http://www.montereybayaquarium.org/
+They also produce a smartphone sustainable fish guide App. for consumers because the fish counter is CONFUSING! http://www.montereybayaquarium.org/conservation/research/seafood-watch

 Berkshire Sweet Gold Glazed Fish

 This is simple and delightful.
 Try it with tilapia, wild Pacific salmon or Steelhead trout.
 (This combination is also great for pan-fried, firm tofu!)

 Coat fish with a combination of olive oil, Berkshire Sweet Gold, soy sauce, garlic and lemon to taste.
 Bake, grill or pan fry.

 Maple Mustard wild Pacific Salmon or Steelhead Trout